kit-data-manager/fairdo-cookbook/src/pids/update.md

 The idea of updating a record is the following: Get the current state, modify the record, then overwrite the whole record with your modified version.
 To get the current state, you need to [resolve the PID, as stated in this recipe](./resolve.md).

-## Step 2: Modify the JSON-Representation of the PID record as you wish.
+## Step 2: Modify the JSON-Representation of the PID record as you wish

 You may use any JSON manipulation tool to exchange any information in the record, even the profile.
 But there will — like when using the "create API" — a validation before the PID information types service will do the update.
 So make sure that the result of your modifications is a valid record according to the (maybe new) profile before proceeding.